idaholab/moose/modules/heat_transfer/doc/content/source/fvbcs/FVGaussianEnergyFluxBC.md

-# GaussianEnergyFluxBC
+# FVGaussianEnergyFluxBC

-!syntax description /BCs/GaussianEnergyFluxBC
+!syntax description /FVBCs/FVGaussianEnergyFluxBC

-This boundary condition is the finite element analog of [FVGaussianEnergyFluxBC.md].
+This boundary condition is the finite volume analog of [GaussianEnergyFluxBC.md].
 It computes an influx of energy from a beam (e.g. laser) with a Gaussian spatial profile.
 The flux is given by

 \begin{equation}